doshprompt/codepath-todoapp/README.md

 Lastly, getting the right icons was a challenge, and layouts were not always easy to work with.

 Finally, I would have also liked to include at least some rudimentary/basic testing.
+I spent a lot of time debugging my app and manually testing edge-cases and corner conditions.

 ## License